GiovanniCardamone/fastify-autoroutes/docs/README.md

 to ignore routes there are few way:

 - prepend '.' character to your file/directory name
-- prepend '_' characher to your file/directory name
+- prepend '_' character to your file/directory name

 > :information_source: files `*.test.js` and `*.test.ts` are automatically ignored